MystenLabs/narwhal/Docker/README.md

 └── entry.sh
 ```

-Under the `validators` folder will be found the independent configuration
+Under the `validators` folder find the independent configuration
-folder for each validator node (it is reminded that each `validator` is
+folder for each validator node.
+(Remember, each `validator` is
-constituted from one `primary` node and several `worker` nodes).
+constituted from one `primary` node and several `worker` nodes.)

-The `key.json` file contains the private `key` for the corresponding node which
+The `key.json` file contains the private `key` for the corresponding node that
-is associated to this node only.
+is associated with this node only.

 The [parameters.json](validators/parameters.json) file is shared across all the nodes and contains
 the core parameters for a node.

 The [committee.json](validators/committee.json) file is shared across all the nodes and contains
-the information about the validators (primary & worker nodes), like the public keys, addresses and
+the information about the validators (primary & worker nodes), like the public keys, addresses,
-ports available etc.
+ports available, etc.

-It has to be noted that the current docker-compose setup is mounting the [Docker/validators](validators)
+Note the current `docker-compose` setup is mounting the [Docker/validators](validators)
-folder to the service containers in order to share the folders & files in it.
-That allow us to experiment/change
+folder to the service containers in order to share the folders and files in it.
+That allows us to experiment/change
-configuration without having the need to rebuild the Docker image.
+configuration without having to rebuild the Docker image.

-## Docker-compose configuration
+## Docker Compose configuration

-The following environment variables are available to be used for each service on the
+The following environment variables are available to be used for each service in the
 [docker-compose.yml](docker-compose.yml) file configuration:
-* `NODE_TYPE` with values `primary|worker` .
-Defines the node type to bootstrap
+* `NODE_TYPE` with values `primary|worker`.
+Defines the node type to bootstrap.
 * `AUTHORITY_ID` with decimal numbers, for current setup available values `0..3`.
 Defines the
-id of the validator that the node/service corresponds to.
-Basically this defines which
+ID of the validator that the node/service corresponds to.
+This defines which
 configuration to use under the `validators` folder.
-* `LOG_LEVEL` the level of logging for the node defined as number of `v` parameters (ex `-vvv`).
+* `LOG_LEVEL` is the level of logging for the node defined as number of `v` parameters (ex `-vvv`).
 The following
 levels are defined according to the number of "v"s provided: `0 | 1 => "error", 2 => "warn", 3 => "info",
 4 => "debug", 5 => "trace"`.
-* `CONSENSUS_DISABLED`, this value disables consensus (`Tusk`) for a primary node and enables the
+* `CONSENSUS_DISABLED`.
+This value disables consensus (`Tusk`) for a primary node and enables the
 `gRPC` server.
-The value that should be passed is `--consensus-disabled`
+The corresponding argument is: `--consensus-disabled`
-* `WORKER_ID` the id, as integer, for service when it runs as a worker
+* `WORKER_ID` is the ID, as integer, for service when it runs as a worker.
-* `CLEANUP_DISABLED` , when provided with value `true`, it will disable the clean up of the validator folder
+* `CLEANUP_DISABLED`, when provided with value `true`, will disable the clean up of the validator folder
-from the database & log data.
-This is useful to preserve the state between multiple docker compose runs.
+from the database and log data.
+This is useful to preserve the state between multiple Docker Compose runs.

 ## Troubleshooting

-#### 1. Compile Errors when building Docker image
+#### 1. Compile errors when building Docker image
-If come across errors while the Docker image is being build, for example errors like:
+If you encounter errors while the Docker image is being built, for example errors like:
 ```
 error: could not compile `tonic`
 #9 373.3